PSEG & NYSERDA Heat Pump Rebates on Long Island: Up to $7,500 (2026)

 This is the big one.
 PSEG Long Island rolled out updated rebate tiers effective January 1, 2026, and the numbers are the most aggressive we've seen.

-To qualify, your system has to be installed by a participating contractor and meet PSEG's efficiency requirements.
+To qualify, your heat pump installation has to be done by a participating contractor and meet PSEG's efficiency requirements.
 The purchase and installation both need to happen in 2026, and your rebate application has to be postmarked by December 31, 2026.

-The NYSERDA rebate is applied at the point of sale by your contractor, meaning it's taken off the invoice rather than mailed to you later.
-Your contractor has to be a NYSERDA-participating installer to offer this.
-We're enrolled in the program, so this gets handled as part of the proposal.
+The rebate is usually applied at the point of sale by your contractor, meaning it comes off the invoice rather than getting mailed to you later.
+Your contractor has to be a participating installer to apply it.
+We're enrolled, so it's handled as part of the proposal.

 Heat pump water heaters also qualify for a separate NYSERDA rebate in the $700 to $1,000 range, if you're replacing an electric or oil-fired water heater at the same time.